tidy-finance/website/docs/21_WRDS.md

 ## Preparing Compustat data

 Firm accounting data are an important source of information that we use in portfolio analyses in subsequent chapters.
-The commonly used source for firm financial information is Compustat provided by [S&P Global Market Intelligence](https://www.spglobal.com/marketintelligence/en/), which is a global data vendor that provides financial, statistical, and market information on active and inactive companies throughout the world.
-For US and Canadian companies, annual history is available back to 1950 and quarterly as well as monthly histories date back to 1962.
+The commonly used source for firm financial information is Compustat provided by [S&P Global Market Intelligence](https://www.spglobal.com/marketintelligence/en/), which is a global data vendor that provides financial, statistical, and market information on active and inactive companies throughout the world.\index{Data!Compustat} For US and Canadian companies, annual history is available back to 1950 and quarterly as well as monthly histories date back to 1962.

 To access Compustat data, we can again tap WRDS, which hosts the `funda` table that contains annual firm-level information on North American companies.